Cookie Policy

 Teaching Tools

 Japan’s path to industrialization was unlike any other.
-Read the article to discover what made it unique, and then take a closer look at one key figure through a graphic biography.
+Read the article and watch the video to discover what made it unique.
+Then take a closer look at one key figure through a graphic biography.

 STEP 3